miniboxing/miniboxing.github.io/arrays.md

 defined class B
 {% endhighlight %}

-Now it would be great if it was possible to have the performances of an array without having to carry around a `ClassTag`.
-Well, this is the main purpose of the `MbArray`, when used in combination with the miniboxing transformation.
-The following code is equivalent performance-wise to the one above, except that it works without requiring any condition on `T`.
+While this works, it may not be sufficiently fast for algorithms where high performance is expected.
+Instead, `MbArray` combined with the miniboxing transformation offers performances that are similar to those of raw arrays without having to carry around a `ClassTag`.
+The following code will work without requiring any condition on `T`.
+On top of that, any read or write to the array will perform better.

 {% highlight scala %}
 scala> class C[@miniboxed T](len :Int) {